 State of California, Governor's Office of Emergency Services (Cal OES) applied for a right-of-way (ROW) from the NPS for telecommunication uses in Redwood National Park.
 CalOES needs to replace a site on USFS lands that will be closed in 2022.
 The current site houses a telecommunication facility needed for emergency and public safety communications.

-Cal OES has prepared a draft environmental impact report (dEIR/EA) under the California Environmental Quality Act (CEQA) for the relocation of the Red Mountain communication site located on USFS lands in Del Norte County, California.
-Cal OES has identified several sites needed to provide equivalent level of service coverage for federal, state and local law enforcement, transportation and resource agencies for year-round communications in the region for public safety and emergency services.
-Two of the alternatives analyzed in the dEIR/EA require use of Redwood National Park land in two different locations.
-The environmentally preferred alternative in the dEIR/EA does not require use of NPS land.
-NPS has participated in the environmental review to satisfy federal requirements under the National Environmental Policy Act (NEPA) to ensure that the dEIR/EA adequately addresses potential impacts on park land and that the administrative record supports any required NPS decision to issue a ROW.
+Cal OES has issued a final environmental impact report (FEIR/EA) under the California Environmental Quality Act (CEQA) for the relocation of the Red Mountain communication site located on USFS lands in Del Norte County, California.
+Cal OES identified several sites needed to provide equivalent level of service coverage for federal, state and local law enforcement, transportation and resource agencies for year-round communications in the region for public safety and emergency services.
+Two of the alternatives analyzed in the dEIR/EA required use of Redwood National Park land in two different locations.
+Alternative 3b, the CEQA environmentally preferred alternative in the FEIR/EA, does not require use of NPS land.
+NPS has participated in the environmental review to satisfy federal requirements under the National Environmental Policy Act (NEPA) to ensure that the FEIR/EA adequately addresses potential impacts on park land and that the administrative record supports any required NPS decision to issue a ROW.

 State of California Relocation of Red Mountain Telecommunication Site:

 State of California Dept. of General Services